natalie-kate/pocket-bookcase/TESTING.md

       * Most errors were for docstrings, I had put a comment above the functions explaining what they were, so moved them into the function as docstrings
       * Unbalanced tuple warnings, this is from the pagination code, tried changing it and it made it worse, so left them.
       * env imported but unused error, it is used.
-      * env.py line too long, this is the mongo URI.
+      * env py line too long, this is the mongo URI.
 During the task manager walkthrough Tim said that was fine to leave, so i'm going to go with Tim.
    -  Users profile h2 with their name wasn't capitalised, added in .title()
    -  Profile books Own books bookshelf, book title text was escaping so removed lg bootsrap class as the other bookshelves didn't have it and they were fine.
    -  The profile book buttons are left aligned between 760px and 780px when they would look better center-aligned so added in another media query for them.